 The State of Online Higher Education in Indiana

 The Indiana College Network (ICN) is at the forefront of distance learning support for the state.
-The network consists of 35 public and private Indian schools, all of which offer varying degrees of online courses and programs.
+The network consists of 35 public and private Indiana schools, all of which offer varying degrees of online courses and programs.
 ICN describes itself as a “match-making” service, pairing students to the many distance learning opportunities the state has to offer.
-In addition, the site has a host of resources introducing students to the basics of online education and tools they can use once they begin their coursework.
+In addition, the site features a host of resources introducing students to the basics of online education and tools they can use once they begin their coursework.

 Best Online Colleges in Indiana

 Below, you will find our rankings of the best online four-year programs in Indiana.
 Our profiles look at how schools approach online education and then list out their services for distance students and their popular, fully online degrees.
-After reviewing the best online schools in Indiana, explore our state resources, like a database of every college and university in Indiana or our index of popular in-state scholarships.
+After reviewing the best online schools in Indiana, explore our state resources, including a database of every college and university in Indiana or our index of popular in-state scholarships.

 |Rank||School Name||School Logo||City||Cost||Address & Contact Info||School Links||Acclaim for Online Programs||School Description|